What is the difference between a PGP passphrase and a password?

-When you create a StartMail account, a PGP passphrase will automatically be configured upon account creation.
-At that point, the PGP passphrase mirrors your account password.
-Also, when creating new PGP keys your passphrase will automatically mirror your current StartMail password.
+When you create a StartMail account, a PGP passphrase will automatically be configured for you: your PGP passphrase will be your account password.
+Also, when creating new PGP keys your new passphrase will also be the same as your current account password.
 The reason for this is because we would like to simplify the general complexity of PGP for our users.

 Since new users will automatically have a PGP passphrase configured upon account creation, they can immediately make use of PGP, both with StartMail recipients as well as non-StartMail recipients.

-Changing your password will not change your PGP passphrase (and vice versa).
-You would have to use your PGP passphrase (which is either your old password or a PGP passphrase you have configured yourself) to encrypt / decrypt any emails.
+If you change your account password, this will not change your PGP passphrase (and vice versa).
+You would have to use your PGP passphrase (which is either your old account password or a PGP passphrase you have configured yourself) to encrypt / decrypt any emails.

 How to change your PGP passphrase

 - Go to Settings — PGP Keyring and select your own PGP key pair.